Safety Integrity Level

 In some cases we also perform economic optimization (Cost-benefit Availability) within the boundary

-that the safety requirements provide.
+where the safety requirements are provided.

 - Operation & Monitoring